 See these topics for more information or go to the USDA NRCS-Georgia website.

-Farmers can educate themselves on U.S. microirrigation practices with a 200-page publication from USDA’s National Resources Conservation Service (NRCS).
+Farmers can educate themselves on U.S. microirrigation practices from the USDA’s National Resources Conservation Service (NRCS).
 Microirrigation includes subsurface-drip irrigation, which is used for root-level water delivery to crops such as cotton and corn.